 In addition to coursework, Honors students in the Freshman year are highly encouraged to participate in the Wall Societies (whether or not they live in Wall).
 Honors students have other curricular, research, and residential opportunities from the second year through graduation

 In addition to advising from faculty mentors, honors students receive special advising from the honors program about prestigious post-graduate scholarships (for example, the Rhodes, Marshall, Fulbright, and Goldwater), career preparation, and other post-graduate opportunities.
 All of the program’s activities of the first three years help prepare students for the Senior Honors Thesis, the preeminent form of undergraduate scholarship at Tulane and the culminating achievement for students in the Honors Program.
-(Students are NOT required to complete the Honors Program in order to write a thesis.
-For more information on the thesis see additional information on this site.)

 Students who complete the Honors Thesis graduate “with Honors” in their majors, and become eligible for certain awards at the time of graduation (for example, Senior Honors Scholar and membership in the Peery Society).